 Strategy is extremely important for a YouTube campaign.
 You must be sure you have the right equipment, technical understanding and the talent.
 Chances are, you are going to be the star of your video, so you have to feel comfortable sitting in front of your web cam or camcorder.
 Once your type of video campaign is identified, we can help you decide what equipment is needed or if a professional video production company is recommended.

-Webtivity Design Solutions has a large audience at our fingertips who follow our social media sites, as well as the social media sites we operate for our clients.
+Webtivity Marketing & Design has a large audience at our fingertips who follow our social media sites, as well as the social media sites we operate for our clients.
 When you become a Webtivity client we will leverage our large audience to immediately generate a fan base for you.
 Over time we will continue to reach out and grow your fan base.

 YouTube offers the ability to overlay your advertising on selected videos.
 By targeting videos on which to display your advertising, you can target the types of people who may be interested in your products or services.